 The principal designer is an organisation, or an individual, that has the technical knowledge of the construction industry relevant to the project and who meets the competency requirements set out in regulation 8 of the Regulations.
 Regulation 8 requires that the principal designer must have the skills, knowledge and experience, and if they are an organisation, the organisational capability, necessary to fulfil the role in a manner that secures the health and safety of any persons affected by the project.

 The duties of the principal designer are listed at regulation 11 of the Regulations.
 It is important to note that the principal designer must comply with these duties in addition to, and alongside, the general duties of a designer (set out in regulation 9) - see Practice Note: CDM Regulations 2015—the role of designer.
-The principal designer must also ensure that the other designers also comply with those duties.
+The principal designer must also ensure that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.